Are Your Retail Operations and Marketing Teams in Synch?

 Ask the teams to document a simple, in-writing agreement that outlines: (1) what retail operations will do to execute to plans, (2) how they will report back to marketing and (3) how marketing will openly engage with retail operations and adjust accordingly.

 Consider streamlining your communication processes.
 Ideally, data that retail operations and marketing teams need to share should be available on a single shared platform.
 You may need a cross-functioning content management system or specialized software application to improve synchronicity.

 Want to learn more?
-Stay tuned for our forthcoming new eBook, Agility in Retail is Everything: 12 Action Steps to Accelerate Retail Growth.
+Read our new eBook, Agility in Retail is Everything: 12 Action Steps to Accelerate Retail Growth.